MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 To debug your code on the specified debug target system, set a breakpoint, select the CMake target as the startup item in the toolbar menu next to the project setting, and choose **&#x23f5; Start** on the toolbar, or press F5.

-To customize your program’s command line arguments, right-click on the executable in **Solution Explorer** and select **Debug and Launch Settings**.
+To customize your program’s command line arguments, press the **Switch Targets** button at the top of **Solution Explorer** and then choose **Targets View**.
+Then right-click on the target and select **Debug and Launch Settings**.
 This opens or creates a launch.vs.json configuration file that contains information about your program.
 To specify additional arguments, add them in the `args` JSON array.
 For more information, see [Open Folder projects for C++](../build/open-folder-projects-cpp.md) and [Configure CMake debugging sessions](../build/configure-cmake-debugging-sessions.md).

 ## <a name="configure_cmake_linux"></a> Configure CMake settings for Linux